Mobility and Movement, Session 3: Mobility Drills for the Overhead Position

 To maintain the position, you may wish to bend the left knee and place the sole of the left foot behind the right knee.
 If this is not enough, bend the right knee and place the sole of the right foot next to the left so both knees are bent, feet on the floor.

 Keep your head grounded.
 Stop when you feel a strong stretch.
 You may place a soft lacrosse ball (one that is taped up to be more malleable) or Yoga Tune Up ball between your chest and the floor, but if this sensation is too intense, back off and just stretch the shoulder.
 Hold for ten to twenty breaths, then switch sides.

 LEARN MORE (VIDEOS): 7 Exercises to Optimize Shoulder Health With Kettlebells

 Step 5: Retest

-Regrip the yoga block between your hands at the medium distance.
+Regrip the yoga block between your hands as before.
 Reach the arms straight forward to begin.
-Then, plug the shoulders firmly into their sockets; grip the block, and feel as if you're trying to rip it into two.
+Then, plug the shoulders firmly into their sockets; grip the block, and pull apart as if you're trying to rip it into two.
 Begin to slowly lift the block above the head.
 Stop when you begin to stick out your ribs.
 Compare your overhead mobility to your starting position.
 Did it improve?

 This simple mobility exercise set takes fifteen minutes at most.
 It is best performed before overhead lifting in order to open the body for the position.
 If you regularly take fifteen minutes for this throughout your week, though, you will get the benefits even without mobilizing before lifting.
 Remember, mobility takes discipline.
 You will see the greatest benefits through consistency.
 When the shoulders are able to achieve this position without losing external rotation, less strain is placed on the joint to achieve the position.